piperseth/Draugur/README.md

 *SimpleWide* is stripped down, minimal and play plays nice with videos.

+A Tubmlr/Feed style blog, saving your users all those nasty extra clicks

 ## Contributing

 *SimpleWide* is open source and released under the MIT License, and contributions to the code base are welcome and encouraged.
+For more info or submitting improvments contact [@piperseth](http://www.twitter.com/piperseth)

 ## Copyright & License